The Child Behavior Rating Scale (CBRS)

 The Logistics

-Completed by the teacher outside of instructional time and is based on the teacher's perceptions/observations of the child's behavior across settings within their classroom and with other students and staff.
+Takes approximately one to three minutes to complete per child and is completed in both the fall and spring of each year with an optional mid-year timepoint.
+Completed by the teacher outside of instructional time and is based on the teacher's perceptions/observations of the child's behavior student’s behavior across settings with other students, adults, and tasks.

 The Items